zmkfirmware/zmk/docs/docs/intro.md

 firmware built on the [Zephyr Project](https://zephyrproject.com/) RTOS.

-The goal is to provider a powerful, featureful keyboard firmware that is free of licensing issues that prevent upstream bluetooth support as a first-class feature.
+The goal is to provider a powerful, featureful keyboard firmware that is free of licensing issues that prevent upstream BLE support as a first-class feature.

 ## Features